SilbigerLab/Mesocosm_User_Manual/chapters/05-system_operation_guide.md

 <a name="Draining_Sump"></a> **Draining the Meso and Sump**

-1. With a group of 3-4 people:
+With a group of 3-4 people:
 * Approximate time to drain system including all tanks and sump - 2 hours
 * Approximate time to clean tanks including all ports - 2 hours
 * Approximate time to fill sump up halfway - 30 mins
 * Approximate time to fill entire tank system with frequent checks on sump - 2 hours
+* Approximate time for meso tank down and restarting the system with freshwater - 6.5 hours

 1. The first step before draining any water is to turn off the powerheads, heaters, and CO2 solenoids in all mesocosm tanks. **The powerheads and heaters cannot be ON when dry or they may be damaged**.
 1. You must also place caps on each pH probe filled with either DI water for temporary storage or KCl storage solution for long-term storage.  **The probe tips cannot dry out or they will be damaged**.